kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 * Improvement: payment icon updated
 * Improvement: minor style improvements
 * Improvement: option to set British date format in the backend
-* Bugfix: with the option 'Week starts'
+* Bug fix: with the option 'Week starts'
-* Bugfix: with todays bookings on the Bookings page
+* Bug fix: with todays bookings on the Bookings page
-* Bugfix: wrong time on invoices
+* Bug fix: wrong time on invoices
-* Bugfix: bug with the comment field
+* Bug fix: bug with the comment field
-* Bugfix: bug with the import to CSV
+* Bug fix: bug with the import to CSV
-* Bugfix: bugs on the calendar page
+* Bug fix: bugs on the calendar page

 5.0.3

 16/09/2023

-* Bugfix: bugs on the calendar page
+* Bug fix: bugs on the calendar page
-* Bugfix: bugs with the checkbox fields
+* Bug fix: bugs with the checkbox fields
-* Bugfix: bugs with the checkbox fields
+* Bug fix: bugs with the checkbox fields
-* Bugfix: other minor bug fixes
+* Bug fix: other minor bug fixes

 5.0.2

 14/09/2023

-* Bugfix: minor bug fix
+* Bug fix: minor bug fix

 5.0